 First things first, we all know that the majority of meetings about important topics tend to be just one person speaking for a more extended period.
 Research has shown that in those situations, a large number of employees won’t be able to capture the essential parts and will forget about them soon after.
 To solve this issue, it’s vital to let everyone participate in discussions by promoting brainstorming sessions and allowing positive and negative feedback on the topics with Q and A sessions throughout the meeting.
 Lastly, once everyone feels like an equal part of the meeting, they will be more focused and ready to give their 100%.
+Tune in to some motivational quotes to spark the meeting up.

 When there are extremely important tasks and long agendas that need to be covered in one sitting, it becomes essential for everyone to take regular breaks.
 This will not only help you keep the workers satisfied, but you’ll rest assured that everyone can pay attention to the focal points of your presentation.
 For example, you can organise 5-minute breaks after every 30 minutes, and one longer lunch break if the meeting drags on for more than 3 or 4 hours.
 Furthermore, make sure to instruct your employees to do something that will stimulate their mind like a crossword puzzle or reading a book instead of spending their breaks staring at their phones.